simon-javier/backup-manuscript-thesis/main.typ

 *Visual Studio Code:* The primary development environment used for writing and organizing code modules.
 Its extensions for Python and Git integration facilitated version control and modular code development.

-*Django:* A high-level Python web framework intended for integrating the trained model into a web application, enabling users to upload nail images and receive probabilistic health feedback.
+*Flask:* A high-level Python web framework intended for integrating the trained model into a web application, enabling users to upload nail images and receive probabilistic health feedback.

 === System Architecture
 The system employs a three-tier architecture, separating concerns across presentation, business logic, and data access layers to deliver a robust nail disease detection platform: